 - The child who needs care must be a citizen of the United States or an alien lawfully admitted for permanent residency

-- Have proof of identification for each parent or caretaker in the home.
+- Have proof of identification for each adult or caretaker in the home.

-- Your family’s annual income is 200% or less of the Federal Poverty Income Guidelines.
+- Your household’s annual income is 200% or less of the Federal Poverty Income Guidelines.

 HOW TO APPLY